RizkyJulianto/SistemLaundryNadhifJiddan/README.md

 # SistemLaundryNadhifJiddan
 SystemLaundryNadhifJiddan is my personal repostory at the time I participated in the district level Student Competency Competition.
-This project is made using .NET & C# programming language.For the database I used Microsoft SQL Server
+This project is made using WindowsForm & C# programming language.For the database I used Microsoft SQL Server